Functional Periodic ARMA Processes: Functional PARMA Model

-To establish sufficient conditions for $P$-stationarity and to support consistent estimation procedures, it is essential to specify how block operator matrices operate on elements of product spaces.
+To establish sufficient conditions for cyclostationarity and periodic correlatedness, and to support consistent estimation procedures, it is essential to specify how block operator matrices operate on elements of product spaces.
 For illustration, we demonstrate this in the case of $2 \times 2$ operator matrices.